lzhangup/pg-resources/index.md

 ### LaTeX related guides
 LaTeX is the mostly used typeseting tool for scientific writing.
 Please familiarise yourself with this.
-Your thesis/dissertation and articles should be typeseted using LaTeX.
+Your thesis/dissertation and articles should be typeseted using LaTeX if possible.

 - [First guide to LaTeX](https://mirrors.nic.cz/tex-archive/info/lshort/english/lshort.pdf)
 - [LaTeX editor](https://github.com/lzhangup/pg-resources/files/6258028/LaTeX.Sublime.Text.pdf)